 I regularly joke that I bring my kids to the park several times a week in order to save my sanity.
 Sure, mom’s stress levels are markedly lower when the kids can burn excess energy but it isn’t the only reason to let the kids play outside.

 We even spent one day hopping from playground to playground.
-It’s one of our favorite staycation activities and it’s free!
+Park hopping one of our favorite staycation activities and it’s free!

-Besides, mom’s sanity, there are some great reasons I bring my kids to the park regularly.
+Besides, my sanity, there are some great reasons I bring my kids to the park.

 Sharpens critical thinking and social skills

 Cops and robbers, cowboys and Indians, the ground is lava, sharks and minnows, tag–these are all games I played at the park as a child.
 Each time I see my kids playing them, I smile.
 These games don’t just force them to exercise their bodies.
 They foster critical thinking skills and creative problem-solving.
 Children learn leadership skills, perseverance, social skills, and norms while playing.
 I love to sit back and watch playground politics at work!